yvette-luong/50-Influential-Artists/README.md

 #### Home Page - Desktop HTML & LESS

 * [ ] Take 10 minutes to review the code that has already been provided for you.
-Take time to see how the home page was built.
+Take time to see how the home page was built
 * [ ] Add a viewport meta tag to the head of your index.html page
 * [ ] [Review the provided home desktop design file](design/home.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)
-* [ ] Navigation Styles: Use the `navigation.less` file for styling.
+* [ ] Navigation Styles: Use the `navigation.less` file for styling
 * [ ] Main Content Styles: Use the `home-page.less` file for styling
 * [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins
-* [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `contact us` button styles.
+* [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `contact us` button styles
 * [ ]  Use at least 2 parameters to create your button
 * [ ] Create a hover state that changes the opacity of images to 80%